Please ensure Javascript is enabled for purposes of website accessibility

 managing-your-own-retirement-portfolio

 Until the mid-1970s, there was no such thing as an IRA or 401(k).
-Most retirement plans consisted of pensions and social security, and managing your own retirement portfolio was unheard of.
+Most retirement plans consisted of pensions and Social Security, and managing your own retirement portfolio was unheard of.
 Now?
-Finding a job that includes pension benefits is like finding the golden ticket from Willy Wonka’s chocolate factory: It is possible, but it’s not likely.
-Even if you do get pension benefits, it’s entirely possible the Oompa Loompas could toss it down a garbage chute.
-Not to worry, though.
+Finding a job that includes pension benefits is practically unheard of if you work in the private sector.

 Other retirement options, including the IRA and 401(k)s, can cover the same ground as pensions once did, and in most cases, they aren’t tied to working for a specific company.
 Your 401(k) is yours, regardless.
 The problem, however, is that with a stock market that’s been through multiple recessions and declines in the past couple decades, retirement income from a 401(k) that’s heavily invested in mutual funds is far from guaranteed.